Healthy Homes Assessment Woodridge

 Home Assessments Woodridge for Rental Properties

-There are many concerns to be able to examine when conducting the home evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
-The most common are:
+There are numerous concerns to check in the home evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+A few examples are:

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The consequences of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of an tenancy solutions ruling can be significant for landlords and property managers.
-For professional guidance, contact us today to schedule your rental properties home assessment.
+The consequences of not having an Healthy Home with regard to the Residential Tenancies Act and consequently falling on the wrong side of an tenant solutions ruling can be significant for property owners and landlords.
+For expert advice get in touch today and book your rental properties house evaluation.

 home assessments for rental properties